Valiant-Bedrock/libcommand/README.md

 # libcommand
 A small PocketMine-MP command library meant to simplify the process of creating commands while also enhancing the user experience.

+NOTE: This library is still in development and as such, the API is subject to change.

 # How to Use?

 ## Parameter